learn-co-students/nyc04-seng-ft-120720/09-ruby-and-the-internet/pre_lecture_kit/README.md

 10. Write down all your questions.

 ## Read more
-- read Eric the Dad's blog [on ancestry, inheritance and modules in Ruby](https://medium.com/@hyeokjungkim/ruby-ancestry-d7f5d808e7d7)
+- read Eric Kim's blog [on ancestry, inheritance and modules in Ruby](https://medium.com/@hyeokjungkim/ruby-ancestry-d7f5d808e7d7)